 Applicants also have to satisfy UNBC's Institutional Admission Requirements.

-If English is not your first language, you must meet one of the following (minimum score):
+If English is not your first language, you may meet the English language proficiency requirement in one of the following ways (minimum score):

 English Language Requirement - English is the primary language of instruction and communication at UNBC.
 If your first language is not English, you must be able to demonstrate an acceptable level of proficiency in the use of English to participate in classroom instruction and discussion as well as complete written assignments.
 See English Language Requirements for full details.